-That's been thirty-nine years now and a lot of things have changed.
+That's been forty-two years now and a lot of things have changed.
 From an annual budget of $2,400 to a budget of over $80,000, the change in the economy has affected KKUP the same as it has everyone else.
 Our lease with the City of Cupertino expired and we had to move into a new studio, complete with market value rent.
 Same with our lease on the tower.
 But even with our increased expenses, we still operate on a fraction of what it takes any other station to do business.

 And there's a lot that's still the same.
 A belief, carried on from the earliest meetings of the Radio Club, in an all volunteer, community minded radio station providing musical, informational, and educational alternatives to our listening audience.
 A dedication to remain non-commercial, and to have our programming sponsored 100% by our listeners and to be responsive to those listeners.
 And to provide an opportunity to talented people with a passion for music and ideas to have access to the community through radio.